The Pretrial Hearing is a Critical Step in a Criminal Case

 The Court Hearing – Appearing in Front of the Judge

 After the pretrial discussion, the parties often appear before the judge to advise the court on the case’s status.
 If the government agrees to dismiss, the prosecution will generally request dismissal at the pretrial conference.
 If there is a plea or sentence bargain, the prosecution and defense will advise the court of the resolution, and the plea is then “placed on the record.”
 “Placed on the record” means the terms of the agreement are stated in open court for everyone to hear.
 In some cases, the defendant is sworn under oath and asked to tell the court the factual basis of the plea.
 If the case is going to trial or a motion hearing, the parties will advise the court regarding the case’s direction, and the court will set dates for future hearings.
-Finally, many cases take more than one pretrial conference to determine the necessary course of action.
+Finally, in many cases, more than one pretrial conference is needed to determine the necessary course of action.
 In these cases, the parties will generally ask for an adjournment or another pretrial so that there is additional time to work out complex issues.

 Michigan Criminal Defense Attorney